-The Group's main production facility in Uherský Brod, a town of approximately 16,500 inhabitants, is situated in a rural region with a moderate cost of living, a skilled workforce at affordable wages and, most importantly, a long tradition of firearms manufacture and metal craftsmanship in general.
+The Group's production facility of Česka zbrojovka a.s. is located in Uherský Brod, Czech Republic, a town of approximately 16,500 inhabitants, is situated in a rural region with a moderate cost of living, a skilled workforce at affordable wages and, most importantly, a long tradition of firearms manufacture and metal craftsmanship in general.
 The Group is the biggest employer in Uherský Brod and plays an important role in the region's industry.
 The Group believes that the combination of these favourable factors has enabled the Group to attract and retain a loyal and productive workforce.
-In 2019, the Group had an average recalculated headcount of 1,619, of which 1,453 were located in Uherský Brod.
-The average employee churn rate (defined as the number of employees who left of own their own initiative, by mutual agreement or by resignation as a percentage of the total number of employees) at the Group's main production facility in Uherský Brod was 3.9 per cent. in 2019.
-In the nine months ended 30 September 2020, the Group had an average recalculated headcount of 1,647, of which 1,450 were located in Uherský Brod.
+In 2020, the Group had an average recalculated headcount of 1,673, of which 1,459 were located in Uherský Brod.
+In the nine months ended 30 September 2021, the Group had an average recalculated headcount of 2,158, of which 1,536 were located in Uherský Brod.